axibase/atsd/installation/aws-emr-s3.md

 2017-08-31 22:10:37,950;INFO;main;org.eclipse.jetty.server.AbstractConnector;Started SslSelectChannelConnector@0.0.0.0:9443
 ```

 Login to the ATSD web interface on `https://atsd_hostname:8443`.
-Modify the port to `9443` if port settings were previously replaced.
+Modify the URL if the port has been customized.

 ## Troubleshooting

 ### Port Access

-Make sure that the Security Group associated with the EC2 instance where ATSD is running allows access to ATSD listening ports.
+Ensure that the Security Group associated with the EC2 instance where ATSD is running allows access to ATSD listening ports.

 If necessary, add security group rules to open inbound access to ports `8081`, `8082/udp`, `8084`, `8088`, `8443` or `9081`, `9082/udp`, `9084`, `9088`, `9443` respectively.